abbrcode/abbreviations-in-code/README.md

 If you are using only these abbreviations your naming become more coherent, logical and understandable by other (even novice) programmers.
 Use the *context sensitive (italic)* abbreviations only in their context and avoid the ~~not recommended~~ (strike through) abbreviations because they are not clear or useless.

+Of course you can judge the not recommended abbreviations.
+For example why don't use *txt* insted of *text*?
+It's still clear but in my opinion not shorter enough.
+The only important thing is to remain consitent in your code (do not mix *txt* with *text*).

 ### Contributing
 * Please, create an issue or pull request to add new abbreviations or modify the existing ones.
 * Formatting rules: